Woodleigh AG Hort

 Taking the opportunity to educate as a starting point, this student driven project encompassed the myriad of possibilities available to sustainable design and presented them as a cohesive statement.
 Straw bale walls with rustic reclaimed ironbark poles nestling into the southern aspect juxtapose against the linear rhythms of the timber on the northern façade.
 The result is an open textbook of ESD.

-Sustainable building that presented a multi valent response to ESD with the opportunity for student participation in construction built in
+Sustainable building that presented a multi valent response to ESD with the opportunity for student participation in construction.

 Eco Panel ceiling panels – Straw panels in 12 metre modules that provide easy installation, excellent thermal insulation and low embodied energy.